named-data/ndn.cxx/doc/security-library/source/index.rst

 ``createIdentityCertificate`` will construct an unsigned identity certificate using the public key indicated by ``keyName`` and validity information ``notBefore`` and ``notAfter``.
 After that, the private key, which corresponds to the certificate with the name indicated by ``signerCertificateName``, will be used to sign the identity certificate.
-The return value of ``createIdentityCertificate`` is the generated identity certificate.
+The return value of ``createIdentityCertificate`` is the name of the generated identity certificate.

 The argument ``keyName`` refers to a public key managed by the IdentityManager.
 If the public key to be signed is managed by others, one must supply the public key bits.
+And the return value of ``createIdentityCertificate`` is the generated identity certificate.

 .. code-block:: c++